nerc-project/nerc-docs/docs/openstack/kubernetes/kubeadm/single-master-clusters-with-kubeadm.md

 kubectl apply -f https://raw.githubusercontent.com/skooner-k8s/skooner/master/kubernetes-skooner-nodeport.yaml
 ```

-This will map Skooner port **4654** to a randomly selected port on the running node.
+This will map Skooner port **4654** to a randomly selected port from the master node.
-The assigned NodePort can be found running:
+The assigned NodePort on the master node can be found running:

 ```sh
 kubectl get svc --namespace=kube-system